-Cosmic mouthful: Tasters savor fine wine that orbited earth
+Cosmic mouthful: Tasters savor fine wine that orbited Earth

-Cosmic mouthful: Tasters savor fine wine that orbited earth MASHA MACPHERSON and ANGELA CHARLTON, Associated Press March 24, 2021 Updated: March 24, 2021 6:26 a.m.
+Cosmic mouthful: Tasters savor fine wine that orbited Earth MASHA MACPHERSON and ANGELA CHARLTON, Associated Press March 24, 2021 Updated: March 24, 2021 8:31 a.m.

 BORDEAUX, France (AP) — It tastes like rose petals.
 It smells like a campfire.
 It glistens with a burnt-orange hue.
 What is it?
 A 5,000-euro bottle of Chateau Petrus Pomerol wine that spent a year in space.